jcmazzola/jcmazzola/README.md

 During the semester, I work as a Peer Advisor and Tutor for UConn's Department of Economics.
 As a Peer Advisor, I provide academic guidance on course planning, double majors and minors, add/drop periods, transfer credits, and general questions about UConn's B.A. and B.S.
 Economics degrees.
 Further, as a Tutor, I assist students with work from the Principles and Intermediate Economics classes, helping them develop a deeper understanding of economic concepts and improving their academic performance.
 I truly enjoy being involved in the department and supporting my peers in their academic journeys.

+In the Fall 2024 semester I intered with UConn's Field Hockey team as their Video Analyst and Student Manager, through the Sports Statistical Learning Internship.
+This experience was incredibly valuable in expanding my knowledge of sports analysis and the various methods used to evaluate performance and strategy.
+At the end of the semester I compiled a report from the season in which I was able to present.

+During Summer 2024 I worked at The Cigna Group as an Underwriting and Analytics Intern.
+I had the opportunity to work with the Pharmacy Underwriting team within Evernorth Health Services.
+Over the course of 10 weeks, I gained valuable experience in understanding the role of Pharmacy Benefit Managers (PBM) and how they navigate complex healthcare challenges.
+It was a valuable experience, and I had the opportunity to work on meaningful projects that provided insightful knowledge of the world of PBMs.

 ## Data Science Projects:

 - [Data Visualization with Plotnine](https://github.com/jcmazzola/Visualization_with_Plotnine.git)